 • A few challenging (but fun!) scrambles required

-How to get permits for the Kanarra Falls hike
+Permits for the Kanarra Falls hike

 Permits are required to hike Kanarra Falls, and due to a recent increase in popularity, permits often sell out in advance, especially on weekends during the spring through fall.